llmrisks/llmrisks.github.io/src/content/post/week4_copy.md

   <td colspan=1 align="center"> Figure 3 <b>Group 3 Ideation </b></td>
 </table>

-Discussion 2.
 How can we refine and improve LLMs like Med-PaLM2 to be more effective in healthcare applications?

 <table><tr>
   <td><img src="../images/Week4/group_3_plugin.png" width="95%"></td>
 </tr>